Friday, June 5, 2015

 9:45-12:15, on Delta 2512, Zone 3, Seat 12A, traveled from Atlanta to Providence, Rhode Island.

 My daughter picked me up at T.F.
-Green Airport in Providence RI, Theodore Francis Green State Airport.
+Green Airport in Providence, RI, also known as Theodore Francis Green State Airport.
 (Small Airport)

-She drove us to Legal Sea Food 2099 Post Rd Warwick, RI.
+She drove us to Legal Sea Foods, 2099 Post Rd, Warwick, RI.

 Legal Sea Foods

-July 13 through 19 was restaurant week in Providence and Warwick Rhode, Island, and Legal Sea Food was a participant in the event.
+July 13 through 19 was restaurant week in Providence and Warwick, Rhode Island, and Legal Sea Foods participated.

 Bowl of Clam Chowder

-We shared a bowl of clam chowder soup, Caesar Salad, with large grilled shrimp, and bread with butter, drank water with lemon, and finished the meal with bonbons.
-(Bon Bons are a bite-size ice cream dipped in chocolate.)
+We shared a bowl of clam chowder soup, Caesar Salad with large grilled shrimp, and bread with butter, drank water with lemon, and finished the meal with bonbons.
+(Bonbons are bite-sized ice cream dipped in chocolate.)

 BonBon